Energy Development in the Arctic

 Production drilling in U.S. Arctic federal waters is currently limited to the Northstar facility in the Beaufort Sea, which began producing in 2001.
 Northstar is a joint federal/state of Alaska project originally operated by BP Exploration Alaska Inc., but now operated by Hilcorp Alaska LLC.
 It is located about 12 miles northwest of Prudhoe Bay.
 A new offshore production facility is being planned at Hilcorp Alaska LLC’s Liberty oil field, also in the Beaufort Sea.
 BOEM finalized its Environmental Impact Statement (EIS) analyzing the potential impacts of Liberty’s Development and Production Plan in August 2018.
 The Final EIS includes NMFS’s statewide emergency response standards for marine mammals.
 Production facilities operating currently in Alaska state waters of the Beaufort Sea include Endicott Island and Oooguruk Island.

-In July 2016, the Bureau of Safety and Environmental Enforcement (BSEE) issued a final rule governing exploratory drilling activities on the U.S. Arctic Outer Continental Shelf.
+In July 2016, the Bureau of Safety and Environmental Enforcement (BSEE) and BOEM issued a final rule governing exploratory drilling activities on the U.S. Arctic Outer Continental Shelf.
 The regulations are intended to ensure that exploratory drilling activities in the Arctic Ocean are conducted in a safe and responsible manner, while protecting marine, coastal, and human environments, and Alaska Natives’ cultural traditions and access to subsistence resources.

 Seismic surveys and drilling activities have the potential to harm marine mammals.
 Learn more about stages of oil and gas development and potential impacts to marine mammals.